Skip to article content

 1. Hand-Writing WH-347 Forms

 We still encounter contractors who fill out WH-347 forms by hand.
 This approach maximizes the risk of mathematical errors, illegible entries, transposition mistakes, and inconsistencies between pay periods.
-It also makes corrections difficult to document properly.

 2. Not Checking Rates Against Current Wage Determinations